MarcoPalomo/s3-aws-operator/README.md

-# s3-aws
+# s3-aws kubernetes operator
-// TODO(user): Add simple overview of use/purpose
+Manage and see the status your S3s buckets from your kubernetes cluster.

 ## Description
-// TODO(user): An in-depth paragraph about your project and overview of use
+...

 ## Getting Started